ForestMars/fanneru/README.md

 # Background

-n "Mobile Suit Gundam: Char's Counterattack," the Funnels are a key technology used by the Nu Gundam, piloted by Amuro Ray.
+In "Mobile Suit Gundam: Char's Counterattack," the Funnels are a key technology used by the Nu Gundam, piloted by Amuro Ray.
 These Funnels are small, remotely controlled drones that can attack enemies autonomously.